SumoNulled/quarterdeck-ops/README.md

 4. **User Interface (UI)**:
    - Dropdowns for sailor selections, previewing sailor names by ID.
    - Side-by-side tables for dual building management (Buildings 492 and 534) for easy monitoring.
+   - Table is completely interactive, allowing you to manage signed watches and watchstanders.

 5. **Automated Status Updates**:
    - Toggling signed statuses with real-time alerts for missing watchstanders.